denysvitali/raspi-k3s/README.md

 ## Overview

 This project provides automation scripts and configuration files to easily deploy a K3S master node on Raspberry Pi 4 hardware.
+The setup follows an A/B partition scheme (thanks to raspi-alpine/builder) to allow for easy updates and rollbacks.

 ## Prerequisites